IntersectMBO/cardano-db-sync/doc/configuration.md

 With this option the epoch table is left empty.
 Mostly left for historical reasons, since it provides a negligible improvement in sync time.

+### --consumed-tx-out

+Adds a new field `tx_out (consumed_by_tx_in_id)` and populated it accordingly.
+This allows users to query the tx_out table for unspent outputs directly, without the need to join with the tx_in table.
+If this is set once, then it must be always be set on following executions of db-sync, unless `prune-tx-out` is used instead.

+### --prune-tx-out

+If `prune-tx-out` is set it's assumed that --consumed-tx-out is also set, even if it's not.
+This flag periodically prunes the consumed tx_out table.
+So it allows to query for utxo without having to maintain the whole tx_out table.
+Deletes to `tx_out` are propagated to `ma_tx_out` through foreign keys.
+If this is set once, then it must be always set on following executions of db-sync.
+Failure to do this can result in crashed and db-sync currently has no way to detect it.